Last Updated on March 19, 2021 by Julia Wilson

 - Think of three things your cat enjoys…is he still enjoying them now?

-Grief starts before your cat has passed, and it is an enormous burden to be the one to make the decision to end their suffering, but that is what we signed up for when we brought them into our lives.
+Grief starts before your cat has passed, and it is an enormous burden to be the one to decide to end their suffering, but that is what we signed up for when we brought them into our lives.
 Our lifespan is so much greater than a cat’s, it is unlikely most of us will outlive our cats.
 We must remember not to let the end of their life overshadow the love and joy they gave us.